whykay/python-ireland-old-guide/guide/conference/pyconie-pr.rst

 ==
 PR
 ==
 We have an official Press Release for each conference.
+We also have to try an encourage discussion around PyCon Ireland all the year until and after the conference to keep momentum going.

 Here is 2012's Press Release for reference:- `http://python.ie/pycon/2012/pr/#press-release <http://python.ie/pycon/2012/pr/#press-release>`_